Wee Warriors: History

 When TSR's Dungeons & Dragons began its quick rise to popularity, Pete and Judy Kerestan of El Segundo, California formed Wee Warriors in 1975 to publish accessories for the new game.
 For two years, Wee Warriors produced a variety of innovative products related to the D&D RPG market, notably the first stand-alone adventure, and the first set of character sheets.
 Although they did not have a license to produce D&D accessories, their early products were both promoted and distributed by TSR.

 Then in late 1977, with the release of the new Advanced Dungeons & Dragons rules, the rapidly expanding TSR stopped distributing third-party materials.
-Wee Warriors tried diversifying, creating a line of 54 mm metal fantasy figures, designing a Star Trek board game, and promoting a new science fiction play-by-mail game.
+Wee Warriors tried diversifying, designing a Star Trek board game, and promoting a new science fiction play-by-mail game.
 But the company was unable to regain traction in the marketplace, and ceased publication in 1978.

 In 2019, the intellectual property rights of Wee Warriors were acquired by Precis Intermedia.